Vikings' Alexander Mattison builds, and breaks through, a 'hurdle wall'

 Homework before practice

-To fully understand that, one must begin in his birthplace, a city of 215,000 residents that filed for bankruptcy in 2012 and frequently is included in rankings of the most dangerous cities in America.
+To fully understand that, begin at his birthplace, a city of 215,000 residents that filed for bankruptcy in 2012 and frequently is included in rankings of the most dangerous cities in America.
 His parents moved from Ohio to San Bernardino in 1997 to join other relatives there after his father left the Air Force.

 Their rules were nonnegotiable.
 C’s on report cards were not tolerated.
 No practice or games until homework was finished.
 Friday and Saturday were the only days they could play video games, and only two hours per kid.
 Sunday was for church, homework and family functions.